-In a concurrent offering, which we call the stock offering, Security Capital is offering 23,203,712 shares of our common stock (excluding up to 2,789,524 additional shares that are subject to an over-allotment option).
-Of this amount, (i) 6,876,832 shares will be sold by Security Capital through the underwriters named in that prospectus supplement, (ii) 11,720,000 shares will be sold by the underwriters named in that prospectus supplement and are subject to forward sale agreements between Security Capital and affiliates of certain of the underwriters named in that prospectus supplement, and (iii) 4,606,880 shares will be purchased by Regency directly from Security Capital.
+In a concurrent offering, which we call the stock offering, Security Capital is offering 21,657,520 shares of our common stock (excluding up to 2,615,716 additional shares that are subject to an over-allotment option).
+Of this amount, (i) 7,438,111 shares are expected to be sold by Security Capital through the underwriters named in that prospectus supplement, (ii) 10,000,000 shares are expected to be sold by the underwriters named in that prospectus supplement which are subject to forward sale agreements between Security Capital and affiliates of certain of the underwriters named in that prospectus supplement, and (iii) 4,219,409 shares are expected to be purchased by Regency directly from Security Capital, which is equal to \$150,000,000 of shares based on the last sale price of \$35.55 per share of our common stock on June 11, 2003.

 Our common stock is listed on the New York Stock Exchange under the symbol "REG".
-The last reported sale price of our common stock on June 18, 2003 was \$32.56 per share.
+The last reported sale price of our common stock on June 11, 2003 was \$35.55 per share.